zimxfinance/ZiGX/README.md

 # ZiGX Mainnet Deployment Package

-This package contains the final, production-ready smart contract for the ZiGX token to be deployed on Base Mainnet.
+This package contains the final, production-ready smart contract for the ZiGX token deployed on Base Mainnet.

 ## Purpose